CLTsolutions/the_rubyist/docs/method_types.md

 Allow for changing object's state.

-Use setter method with an argument and setting the appropriate instance variable to that argument.
+Use setter method with an argument and set the appropriate instance variable to that argument.

 ```ruby